What is Roll Forming? Our specialist explains

 6. Stacker

-After trimming, profiles can be stacked as desired by the user.
+After cutting, the machine stacks them as desired by the user.

 Applications of Roll Forming